keithalewis/math/probability.md

 __Exercise__. _Show this defines a probability measure._

-For the two coin flip model (assuming the coin is fair) we assign equal probability to the each oucome.
+For the two coin flip model (assuming the coin is fair) we assign probability of $1/4$ to each oucome.
 The probability of the first flip being heads is $P(\{HH,HT\})
 = P(\{HH\} \cup \{HT\}) = P(\{HH\} + P(\{HT\}) = 1/4 + 1/4 = 1/2$.